 Quantum Leap was a television show that begin airing in March of 1989.
 The premise was that Sam Beckett was a scientist who in order to keep his funding, tests his experiment.
-The experiment was a time traveling machine known as the Quantum Leap Accelerator.
+The experiment was a time-traveling machine known as the Quantum Leap Accelerator.
 Sam had the theory that someone could travel through time within his own lifetime.
 When he stepped into the accelerator, he vanished.

-What happened from then on was that he was leaping into other people’s bodies and trying to fix things that had gone wrong in history, always hoping that eventually he would leap back into his own body back in the accelerator.
-The people he replaced were back in the laboratory near the machine while Sam lived their lives in their body.
+What happened from then on was that he was leaping into other people’s bodies and trying to fix things that had gone wrong in history, always hoping that eventually, he would leap back into his own body back in the accelerator.
+The people he replaced were back in the laboratory near the machine while Sam lived their lives in their bodies.
 People still saw the same person and didn’t realize that Sam was there.
 Little kids and animals could see Sam, though, instead of the person he had leaped into.

 Sam has a connection to the Quantum Leap project in Al. He appears to Sam as a hologram and is something little kids can see as well.
-Al has a hand-held connection to a temperamental computer who feeds the duo information so Sam can fix what he has to and then leap out of that situation.
+Al has a hand-held connection to a temperamental computer that feeds the duo information so Sam can fix what he has to and then leap out of that situation.

 There are some powerful episodes during season three with some real moral dilemmas.
 There is also plenty of comic relief, such as with Sam as a Kiss-like rock star, complete with make-up and singing.
 This season also introduces the idea of the devil opposing all that Sam is doing while he is leaping.
 It’s only briefly touched on but there’s a payoff coming in later seasons.

 Sam is portrayed by Scott Bakula.
 He does a terrific job in the role.
 Each week is something different and he has to shift gears.
 He does it very well.
 In the rock star episode, he even does his own singing.
 It’s a real challenge and to help him get the feel for the role and the audience to buy him in each different character, there are often subtle changes in his appearance.